Time-dependent Neural Galerkin Method for Quantum Dynamics

 This work paves the way for leveraging NQS to study unexplored out-of-equilibrium phenomena in strongly-correlated quantum systems.
 Many extensions and applications could be envisaged.
 We mention that a straightforward extension would involve using more expressive deep neural network architectures as basis states, beyond the simple RBM employed here.
 Moreover, applications to benchmark noisy quantum computers are especially natural, extending the capabilities of other classical approaches typically limited to short time scales or one-dimensional geometries.

 \paragraph*{Data availability --} The numerical simulations with the t-NQG method are based on NetKet~\cite{netket2,vicentini2022netket}.
-The code will be made public in a later revision of the manuscript.
 The exact benchmarks are realized using QuSpin~\cite{weinberg2019quspin} and the finite-temperature Quantum Monte Carlo calculations using the ALPS library~\cite{albuquerque_alps_2007,bauer_alps_2011}.
+The code for the simulations and the produced data are available at~\cite{repo}.

 \emph{Note: during the preparation of this manuscript, we became aware of a related work that has been carried on in parallel by A. Van de Walle, M. Schmitt, and A. Bohrdt, which will appear simultaneously on the preprint server. }